mishobo/springbootmasterclass/spring-framework/dependecy_injection.md

 # Spring Dependency Injection
 - Dependency injection (DI) is a process where the objects define their dependencies i.e., the other objects they work with.
-- t happens only through constructor arguments, arguments to a factory method, or properties that are set on the object instance after it is constructed or returned from a factory method.
+- It happens only through constructor arguments, arguments to a factory method, or properties that are set on the object instance after it is constructed or returned from a factory method.
 - Dependency Injection is the main functionality provided by Spring IOC(Inversion of Control).
 - Spring-Core module is responsible for injecting dependencies through either Constructor or Setter methods.